 The Reference Ranges

 When I look at my client’s labs, I’m focusing on optimal reference ranges!
-Here’s a handy reference chart I used from the Institute of Functional Medicine.
+Here’s a handy reference chart I created, based on recommendations from the Institute of Functional Medicine:

 What Do Highs and Lows Mean?